slatedocs/slate/source/includes/_rest_api.md

 ## Cancel all open orders

 Cancels all orders for a given product id.
 If product id is not provided, it cancels orders for provided contract types.
 If none of them are provided, it cancels all the orders.
+Provide either product id or list of contract types at a time.
+If both are provided, contract types will be ignored.
 <a id="opIdcancelAllOrders"></a>

 > Code samples